Content Components to Consider When Designing a Blog

 Now we're starting to get to the less obvious types of content you may wish to manage.
 When including an outbound link in your content, you'll likely want some way of managing resources like this.
 Perhaps you want to see which links your visitors engage most with.
 Or maybe you're tracking outbound referrals to see what content creators you may want to collaborate with.
 I implemented my system so I could detect if outbound links become broken so that way my content doesn't refer to bad locations.
 Either way, tracking outbound traffic could be useful.

 There's different ways to approach managing outbound links and some implementations are more or less popular than others.
-I recommend researching this topic deeper before making design decisions because there's considerable path dependency.
+I recommend researching this topic deeper before making design decisions because there's considerable path dependency and refactoring can be difficult.

 Another approach would be to store the link directly in the content but point to an internal redirect that accepts the link as an argument.
 For example: